carj/carj.github.io/_posts/2023-01-20-creating-packages.md

 Here folder is the UUID of the parent collection the Asset should be ingested into.

-!!! note

-  For details on how to authenticate the pyPreservica client with your Preservica system see the section on [Authentication](https://pypreservica.readthedocs.io/en/latest/intro.html#authentication) in the pyPreservica documentation.
+> **_NOTE:_**  For details on how to authenticate the pyPreservica client with your Preservica system see the section on [Authentication](https://pypreservica.readthedocs.io/en/latest/intro.html#authentication) in the pyPreservica documentation.

 After ingest you should see the following in Preservica.